decidim/decidim/docs/advanced/fixing_locales.md

 bundle exec rake decidim:locales:sync_all
 ```

-Run this task if you want have changed your `config/initializers/decidim.rb` `available_locales` or `default_locale` and you want to modify all the organizations so they have the same settings.
+Run this task if you have changed `available_locales` or `default_locale` in `config/initializers/decidim.rb` and you want to modify all the organizations so they have the same settings.

 **Do not run this task if you have different organizations with different locale configurations**.
 In that case perform it manually through the console method.